sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/14_Sending_HTTP_requests/177_Sending_a_GET_request.md

 - We'll be using the built in `fetch` because it's supported by all browsers, as of now.
 By default the HTTP verb is `GET`.

 - Because network requests are handled asynchronously, we'll need to use state to cause a re-render when the request finishes.
+- Keep an "isLoading" boolean state too.
+We set this to `true` on button click or App/component load, just before invoking the network request.
+We also add a conditional UI component for rendering "Loading..." text/animation.
+We set "isLoading" back to `false` once the request is complete.
+This is a standard UX practice.
 - There are two cases for fetching:
 	- Without `useEffect` - if fetch is triggered by the user or some other event.
 	- With `useEffect` - need to fetch on app/component load.